About Universal Ratings

 Secure transmission is offered via hardware or software-based data encryption.

-We do not resort to conventional approaches such as statistics, Monte Carlo methods, fuzzy logic, fractals, chaos theory or neural networks.
+We do not resort to conventional approaches such as statistics, Monte Carlo methods, fuzzy logic, cluster analysis, fractals, chaos theory, Big Data, AI or neural networks.
 Instead, we use a proprietary non-traditional solution which has been engineered specifically for a highly unstable, complex and non-stationary regime in which mainstream analytics and simulation methods are not applicable.
-Our approach is model-free and has its roots in quantum mechanics.
+Our approach is model-free and has its roots in quantum mechanics and neurology.

 Our approach to measuring resistance to shocks and resilience is based on a quantitative theory of complexity developed by the founders of UR.
 This approach constitutes the foundation of the World's first complexity-specific standard, published in Italy in December 2015, the UNI 11613 Business Complexity Assement guidelines.
 The founders of Universal Ratings are the principal co-authors of this standard.